Automation-Research-Team/aist_phoxi_camera/README.md

 The controller establishes an [ROS action](http://wiki.ros.org/actionlib) server of [control_msgs](http://wiki.ros.org/control_msgs)::[GripperCommand](http://docs.ros.org/en/api/control_msgs/html/action/GripperCommand.html) type.
 This action type is same as the one adopted by [gripper_action_controller](http://wiki.ros.org/gripper_action_controller) which is a part of [ros_controllers](http://wiki.ros.org/ros_controllers), a controller stack conforming to [ros_control](http://wiki.ros.org/ros_control) interface.

 ## Driver
-The driver subscribes a command topic published by the controller and send them to the gripper.
-It also receives status from the gripper and publish them as a topic toward the controller.
+The driver subscribes a command topic published by the controller and transfer it to the gripper.
+It also receives status from the gripper and publish it as a topic toward the controller.
 The following three drivers are available.

-- **TCP driver** -- Will be used when the gripper is connected to the [Robotiq Universal Controller](https://assets.robotiq.com/website-assets/support_documents/document/online/Controller_UserManual_HTML5_20181120.zip/Controller_UserManual_HTML5/Default.htm) which acts as a converter between TCP/IP and Modbus.
+- **TCP driver** -- To be used when the gripper is connected to the [Robotiq Universal Controller](https://assets.robotiq.com/website-assets/support_documents/document/online/Controller_UserManual_HTML5_20181120.zip/Controller_UserManual_HTML5/Default.htm) which acts as a converter between TCP/IP and Modbus.
 Not tested.
 - **RTU driver** -- Not tested.
-- **URCap driver** -- Will be used when the gripper is connected to the control box of [Universal Robot](https://www.universal-robots.com) CB-series or e-Series with [URCap software](https://robotiq.com/support) installed.
+- **URCap driver** -- To be used when the gripper is connected to the control box of [Universal Robot](https://www.universal-robots.com) CB-series or e-Series with [URCap software](https://robotiq.com/support) installed.
 The driver sends commands and receives status to/from the gripper via unix socket connected to the URCap server which is exposed to the port `63352` of the box.

 ## Gazebo plugin